Perlin (PERL) 24-Hour Trading Volume Reaches $15.30 Million

 Perlin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Perlin directly using US dollars.
-Investors seeking to acquire Perlin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Perlin directly using U.S. dollars.
+Investors seeking to trade Perlin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Perlin using one of the aforementioned exchanges.

 Receive News & Updates for Perlin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Perlin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.